 “And this is my daughter, Sinorina Babiri,” Sinora Naita said.
 “We are glad you are the one who is Arranging her wedding ritual.
 We have heard you are the best.”

-It was far from the first time Sarya had received such praise, but she still felt a little jolt of surprise and disbelief each time, especially since most of the people who had occasion to compliment her abilities were so far above her in birth, wealth, and station that they might as well live on different worlds.
-She doubted that the people who praised her Arrangements would still feel the same way if they knew how low her origins and background really were.
+It was far from the first time Sarya had received such praise, but she still felt a little jolt of surprise and disbelief each time.
+Most of the people who had occasion to compliment her abilities were so far above her in birth, wealth, and station that they might as well live on different worlds.
+She doubted they would still admire her work so much if they knew how low her origins and background were.

 “Thank you.”
-With that, she hoped they would leave.
+With that, she waited for them to leave.

 “May we sit?”
 Sinora Naita asked.

-Never be rude to the patrons was the second rule of the Service.
+Never be rude to the patrons was the second rule of the musical Service.
 Most likely, the bride and her mother were just anxious to know how the Arrangement was progressing.
-It wouldn’t have occurred to them that in their anxiousness to know, they were only impeding its progress, and it wasn’t Sarya’s place to tell them so.
+It wouldn’t have occurred to them that in asking about it, they were only impeding its progress, and it wasn’t Sarya’s place to tell them so.
 She gestured at some extra chairs off to the side of the worktable.
 After a moment’s hesitation, as though they expected a servant – or Sarya herself – to move the chairs, the women pulled them over to the table.

 When the two women were seated, they unveiled their faces.
 The bride, Babiri, was lovely, with smooth brown cheeks and full lips touched with a natural rosy color, large, dark, long-lashed eyes, and long glossy black curls.
 She looked younger than Sarya had expected, perhaps sixteen or seventeen.
 The mother was an older version of the daughter, her face not quite as soft and rounded but still unwrinkled, with only a few threads of silver in her black hair.